codingnninja/koras/docs/documentations/concepts/hydration.md

 # Hydration

-Hydration is the process of attaching event handlers to `html` on the client side but in `koras.jsx`, `Hydration` works by default in the browser so there is no need to take some extra time to `re-compile`.
-What you write is what you get in the browser.
+Hydration is the process of attaching event handlers to `html` on the client side in `koras`.
+This hydration works well whether components are prerendered or not.

-When you wrap a function with template literals while passing it to an event handler in a component, it is hydrated into the component.

 :::info
 Note: It is recommended to create any utility with a native function.